webdriverio-community/wdio-docker-service/README.md

 Type: `String`

-## Testing Scenarios and Use Cases
+## Testing Use Cases / Recipes
-Please refer to our WIKI section for detailed information and examples.
+Please visit our [Wiki](https://github.com/stsvilik/wdio-docker-service/wiki) for more details.